sts10/radiation/README.md

 ### Editing User Settings

 In the main menu you'll see option `s` for editing user settings.
-Here you can do things like set your local timezone (by default set to New York), change the text editor you use (I think on totally nuclear boxes there' sonly `vim` or `nano`), and change what file your blog gets printed to (default is `public_html/blog.html`).
+Here you can do things like set your local timezone (by default set to New York), change the text editor you use (I think on totally nuclear boxes there's only `vim` or `nano`), and change what file your blog gets printed to (default is `public_html/blog.html`).

-Just save this file and the new settings should be made immediately.
+Once you make your changes, save the file and then restart Radiation for the changes to take effect.

 ### Where do my Posts Get Saved to?